ottojung/miyka/README.md

 Miyka is a manager for your workspaces.

-It packages them as standalone docker images that are easy to move around.
+It packages them as standalone packages that are easy to reproduce and to move around.

 # License